Cardigan, Ceredigion: Transport

 The A487 coastal trunk road provides links to the northeast and southwest; the A478 south to Narberth and Tenby and the A484 southeast to Swansea.
 A bypass was constructed to the southeast of the town in 1989–90, including a new concrete bridge (Priory Bridge) over the River Teifi.
 Bus services link Cardigan with most nearby towns and villages in Ceredigion, Pembrokeshire and Carmarthenshire.

 Cardigan railway station was the terminus of the Whitland and Cardigan Railway.
-On 2 August 1877, The Whitland and Taff Vale Railway Company obtained authorisation to extend the line to Cardigan.
+On 2 August 1877, the Whitland and Taf Vale Railway Company obtained an act of Parliament giving authorisation to extend the line to Cardigan.
 Completion to Cardigan was slow; the opening was finally achieved on 1 September 1886 and on the same day the Great Western Railway took over the working of the line.

 The railway station closed to passengers prior to the Beeching Axe on 10 September 1962 but remained open to goods traffic until 27 May 1963.
 After that, the station remained open as a coal depot until April 1965, staffed by British Railways staff until November 1964.
 Final closure came on 6 September 1965.
 The old goods shed marks the site of the former station.
 A local Welsh language newspaper uses the nickname of the line, Cardi bach, as does the shuttle bus service between Cardigan and New Quay.

 The section of old trackbed between Cardigan and Cilgerran is now a footpath and cycle track to the Teifi estuary woodlands and marshes and the Welsh Wildlife Centre.